 - Wide-mouth reusable coffee cup with sealable lid – Can be used for coffee, or also as a to-go container in a pinch for soup, fruit, snacks, etc.

 - Sunglasses – here’s my shopping guide to the best eco sunglasses

 - SPF chapstick

-- Mini tube of SPF cream – It’s so handy to have this in day bag all times.
+- Mini tube of SPF cream – It’s so handy to have this in day bag all times in case you find yourself in full sun.
 Here are my favorites.